fourstix/Elfos-utils/README.md

 ## clr
 **Usage:** clr
 Clear the screen.
 Clears both ANSI and non-ANSI displays. *Copy or rename to 'cls' to replace default Elf/OS command in the /bin directory.*
+**Obsolete:** The Elf/OS *cls* command now supports this function.

 ## drive
 **Usage:** drive